-Sometimes areas of high environmental value (for example habitat for vulnerable, endangered or near threatened species) coincide with sites of particular value to industry (for example the presence of natural resources or proximity to infrastructure).
-Environmental offsets (offsets) provide the flexibility to approve development in one place on the basis of a requirement to make an equivalent environmental gain in another place where there is not the same value to industry.
+Sometimes areas of high environmental value (for example habitat for vulnerable, endangered, near threatened or special least concern species) coincide with sites of particular value to industry (for example the presence of natural resources or proximity to infrastructure).
+Environmental offsets (offsets) may be used to counterbalance significant residual impacts from particular activities on particular matters of national, state or local environmental significance.